-A 401(k) retirement plan is offered by any employer, while a 457(b) plan is offered by state and local governments to their employees.
+A 401(k) retirement plan can be offered by any employer, while a 457(b) plan is offered by state and local governments to their employees.

-Certain nonprofit employers can offer 457(b) plans as well.
-Large government employers often offer their employees both 401(k) and 457(b) plans, which enables those employees to contribute to both plans and thus have an opportunity to supercharge their retirement savings.
+Although 457(b) plans are primarily offered to government employees, certain nonprofit employers can offer these plans as well.
+And large government employers often offer their employees both 401(k) and 457(b) plans, enabling them to contribute to both and giving them an opportunity to supercharge their retirement savings.

 401(k) Plan Limits